-- Item 15.
+Item 15.
 Action with Respect to Reports.
 The minutes of the meeting and related records are available for inspection by any shareholder at the office of the Company during business hours.
-Management recommends a vote FOR the approval of the minutes of the 2022 Stockholders' Meetings held on 13 July 2022 and 09 September 2022 (continuation).
-Also submitted for approval is the Annual Report (SEC Form 17A) and the audited Financial Statements for the year ended 31 December 2022. - Item 16.
+Management recommends a vote FOR the approval of the minutes of the 2022 Stockholders' Meeting held on 13 July 2022.
+Also submitted for approval is the Annual Report (SEC Form 17A) and the audited Financial Statements for the year ended 31 December 2022.

+Item 16.
 Matters Not Required to be Submitted.
-No action is to be taken with respect to any matter which is not required to be submitted to a vote of security holders. - Item 17.
-Amendment of Charter, By-Laws, or Other Documents.
-Management proposes that stockholders approve the following amendments to the Articles of Incorporation and the By-Laws: - 1.
-Pursuant to Section 47 of the Revised Corporation Code and for operational efficiency, management is proposing that the stockholders representing at least 2/3 of the outstanding capital stock delegate to the Board of Directors the power to amend Articles I (Stockholders' Meetings), II (Directors), III (Executive Officers), IV (Committees and Advisory Board), and VI (Contracts) of the By-Laws. - Management recommends the above for approval so that changes to the By-Laws could be speedily implemented by the Board of Directors, provided that SEC approval is secured. - 2.
-Article II (Primary Purpose) and Article II, paragraphs 1 (ii) and 6 (Secondary Purpose) of the Articles of Incorporation to align with the Investment Company Act and its Implementing Rules and Regulations.
-The proposed amendment is as follows: - "SECOND: That the purposes for which said the corporation is formed are: - PRIMARY PURPOSE To issue its own securities and offer them for sale to the public, to offer for sale, sell, or deliver after sale, any security or any interest in a security, whether issued by it or by another person, to invest, reinvest, or trade in securities and other investment assets allowed under the Investment Company Act and its Implementing Rules and Regulations as may be amended, to purchase, redeem, retire, or otherwise acquire or attempt to acquire any security, and while the owner thereof, to exercise all the voting rights and incidents of ownership, including the right to vote the same and to receive, collect, and dispose of the interests, dividends, and income therefrom, to do any and all things which may be useful in connection with or incidental to the conduct of such business, and generally to carry on the business of an open-end investment company in all the elements and details thereof.
+No action is to be taken with respect to any matter which is not required to be submitted to a vote of security holders.

+Item 17.
+Amendment of Charter, Bylaws, or Other Documents.
+Management proposes that stockholders approve the following amendments to the Articles of Incorporation and the By-Laws:

+1. Article II (Primary Purpose) and Article II, paragraphs 1 (ii) and 6 (Secondary Purpose) of the Articles of Incorporation to align with the Investment Company Act and its Implementing Rules and Regulations.
+The proposed amendment is as follows:

+"SECOND: That the purposes for which said the corporation is formed are:

+PRIMARY PURPOSE To issue its own securities and offer them for sale to the public, to offer for sale, sell, or deliver after sale, any security or any interest in a security, whether issued by it or by another person, to invest, reinvest, or trade in securities and other investment assets allowed under the Investment Company Act and its Implementing Rules and Regulations as may be amended, to purchase, redeem, retire, or otherwise acquire or attempt to acquire any security, and while the owner thereof, to exercise all the voting rights and incidents of ownership, including the right to vote the same and to receive, collect, and dispose of the interests, dividends, and income therefrom, to do any and all things which may be useful in connection with or incidental to the conduct of such business, and generally to carry on the business of an open-end investment company in all the elements and details thereof.